Cirras/eo-protocol/docs/chunks.md

 > **Implementation notes:**
 > - When a `<break>` is reached...
->   - The reader should seek from the current position to the next `0xFF` byte and consume it, ignoring any data in between.
+>   - The deserializer should seek from the current position to the next `0xFF` byte and consume it, ignoring any data in between.

 #### Example:
 ``` cpp